roar109/service-health/README.md

 For the balancer urls by default uses 8180 as port

-For projects you need launch the project-health.launch in eclipse, will look for a project-list.txt on c:, the format is: server,port,contextpath
+For projects you need launch the project-health.launch in eclipse it will look for a project-list.txt on c:, the format is: server,port,contextpath

+For reading the AppVersion you need to launch the projectversion-health.launch and the format for the file is "server,port,context,expectedVersion"